-The area lies within the Thurstaston and Greasby LCA, forming part of the Sandstone Hills LCT.
+The area lies within the Thurstaston and Greasby Landscape Character Area, forming part of the Sandstone Hills Landscape Character Type.
 The area comprises pasture, predominantly used for horse grazing, in fields surrounded by high hedgerows with an area of residential development and Dawpool Primary School on School Lane in the south west.

-This area is locally designated as part of the Dee Coast, including Heswall Dales, Thurstaston Common and Royden Park ASI V
+This area is locally designated as part of the Dee Coast, including Heswall Dales, Thurstaston Common and Royden Park Area of Special Landscape Value.

-It lies adjacent to the Thurstaston Common SSSI and Local Nature Reserve, which is valued nationally as the largest and best remaining example of lowland heathland in Merseyside.
+It lies adjacent to the Thurstaston Common Site of Special Scientific Interest and Local Nature Reserve, which is valued nationally as the largest and best remaining example of lowland heathland in Merseyside.